Last Updated on

 The build of a square neck resonator presents with a neck that is wide, chunky, and has square edges which makes it uncomfortable to hold and play, but great for playing when resting on your lap.
 The nut on a square neck is placed much higher than on a regular guitar, which also makes standard fretting impossible; the frets that are on the fretboard on the instrument are just used as a guide for your placement and aren’t used to make any sound.

-A round neck resonator is the most common resonator on the market, as it is a guitar that has a curved ‘C’ shaped neck and is fretted like a standard guitar.
+A round neck resonator is the most common resonator on the market to complement your acoustic tone, as it is a guitar that has a curved ‘C’ shaped neck and is fretted like a standard guitar.

 Round neck guitars aren’t very different than a regular acoustic guitar, as you can play them with a slide, strumming, with fingerstyle, or with flat picking; the versatility that the round neck guitars offer to musicians is why round necks are more commonly used in music than square necks.